capstone-fitsquare/fitsquare/README.md

      ---

      You may want to poke around to see how we got things cooking.
 Feel free!
-     If so this is how you get things started:
+     If so, this is how you get things started:

     Run the following commands* in your shell of choice:
      ```